pulp-platform/hero-sdk/README.md

 ### Format SD card (HERO boot medium)

-To properly format your SD card, insert it to your computer and type `dmesg` to find out the device number of the SD card.
+To properly format your SD card, insert it to your computer and type `dmesg` or `lsblk` to find out the device number of the SD card.
 In the following, it is referred to as `/dev/sdX`.

 **NOTE**: Executing the following commands on a wrong device number will corrupt the data on your workstation.
 You need root privileges to format the SD card.